Topl/brambl-cli/microsite/docs/cli-reference/simple-tx-mode.md

 Create transaction
-  --from-fellowship <value>     Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-state <value>     State from where we are sending the funds from --change-fellowship <value>   Fellowship where we are sending the change to --change-template <value>
+  --from-fellowship <value>     Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-interaction <value>     Interaction from where we are sending the funds from --change-fellowship <value>   Fellowship where we are sending the change to --change-template <value>
-                           Template where we are sending the change to --change-state <value>   State where we are sending the change to -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>           Port Bifrost node. (mandatory)
+                           Template where we are sending the change to --change-interaction <value>   Interaction where we are sending the change to -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>           Port Bifrost node. (mandatory)